Tsandesh/Tsandesh/README.md

 - 👋 Hi, I’m @Tsandesh
 - 👀 I’m interested in Web Development and App development
 - 🌱 I’m currently learning MERN STACK and Android Development
-- 💞️ I’m looking to collaborate who likely minds.
+- 💞️ I’m looking to collaborate with likely minds.
 - 📫 How to reach me ? you don't

 <!---